Training Density Explained: Work-to-Rest for Tactical Athletes

 It determines:

-repeatedly and efficiently, performance remains incomplete.
+Strength matters.
+Endurance matters.
+But without the ability to deploy them repeatedly and efficiently, under fatigue, on a clock you did not choose, in conditions you cannot control, performance remains incomplete.
+Training density is the variable that closes that gap, and the athletes who treat it as a deliberate tool rather than an accidental byproduct of hard training are the ones who show up ready for the demands of the job.
 Understanding what is aerobic capacity gives the low-density aerobic training tier its physiological foundation, explaining why easy work done consistently produces the aerobic engine that makes high-density conditioning sustainable rather than destructive.